CompuTec/computec-docs/docs/processforce/user-guide/item-details/overview.md

 The Item Details form defines the master data associated with an item.
 These data elements include the following:

-- Revisions; to define valid to and from dates
+- Revisions: to define valid to and from dates
-- Batch Details; to choose a batch template or serial template and define expiry/consume date and shelf life/inspection interval
+- Batch Details: to choose a batch template or serial template and define expiry/consume date and shelf life/inspection interval
-- Properties; to define properties, for example, physical, chemical definitions, and nutritional details
+- Properties: to define properties, for example, physical, chemical definitions, and nutritional details
-- Classification; to categorize products, for example, toxic, non-toxic, hazard and non-hazard
+- Classification: to categorize products, for example, toxic, non-toxic, hazard and non-hazard
-- Phrases; to define, for example, EU phrases as part of MSDS, covering, for example, safety, hazard, and clean-up
+- Phrases: to define, for example, EU phrases as part of MSDS, covering, for example, safety, hazard, and clean-up
-- Groups; to group similar products together, for example, acids and solvents
+- Groups: to group similar products together, for example, acids and solvents
-- Text; to define, for example, hazard instructions, safety text, and cleaning information in case of a product spillage
+- Text: to define, for example, hazard instructions, safety text, and cleaning information in case of a product spillage
-- Item Property Reference Library; to define the valid values of a property, for example, color; white, black, blue
+- Item Property Reference Library: defines acceptable values for a property (e.g., color options: white, black, blue).
-- Attachments, to reference, for example, MSDS, work instructions, safety sheets, production videos.
+- Attachments: links essential documents such as MSDS, work instructions, safety sheets, and production videos.

 All the above forms, except the Item Reference Library, contain tick boxes for production orders, shipment documentation, pick lists, MSDS, purchase orders, returns, and others.